antunsz/streamlit-video-editor/README.md

 The `video_editor()` function accepts video file paths and configuration options for editing capabilities.
 The component supports basic trimming, filters, and export functionality.

-## Preview
-You can check the [component demo video](https://github.com/antunsz/streamlit-video-editor#readme) or visit the [GitHub repository](https://github.com/antunsz/streamlit-video-editor) for screenshots.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on [GitHub](https://github.com/antunsz/streamlit-video-editor).